hyperledger/fabric-private-chaincode/utils/docker-compose/README.md

    e.g., the container status with `${DOCKER_COMPOSE} ps`.

 ## Deploying your FPC Chaincode
-The [examples](../../examples) directory has been [mounted](base/base.yaml) into the peer container for convenience, under `/project/src/github.com/hyperledger-labs/fabric-private-chaincode/examples`.
+The [examples](../../examples) and [demo](../../demo) directories has been [mounted](base/base.yaml) into the peer container for convenience, under `/project/src/github.com/hyperledger-labs/fabric-private-chaincode/examples` and `/project/src/github.com/hyperledger-labs/fabric-private-chaincode/demo`.
  **NOTE** If you are running a normal fabric network, the rest of the tutorial will not work.